sutanto62/lilium/apps/README.md

 npm run db:generate
 ```

-Use `npx drizzle-kit drop` to remove the generated migrations if requqired.
+Use `npx drizzle-kit drop` to remove the generated migrations if required.
 Do not remove the file manually.

 2. Apply migrations
    Altering table might find challenges with drizzle-kit ORM migrations.